aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/04_molecule.md

 ~~~
 where `at.s` is the atomic symbol and the rest of the fields are the
 atomic coordinates in angstrom.

+### TRIPOS/SYBYL mol2 format (mol2)

+The TRIPOS/SYBYL mol2 is a molecular format.
+A mol2 file may contain
+one or more molecule specifications.
+If no further information is
+given, critic2 reads the first molecule in the mol2 file.
+If the
+optional argument `name.s` is given, read the molecule with that name
+(the name is the line after `@<TRIPOS>MOLECULE`). `name.s` is
+case-sensitive.

 ### DFTB+ gen Format (gen)